SSahilShah/Python-Hospitality-Domain-Analytics/README .md

 ---

-## Files and Usage
+# Files and Usage

-For a complete walkthrough of the data analytics process and insights, refer to the `.ipynb` file.
+**For a complete walkthrough of the data analytics process and insights, refer to the .ipynb file.
+This file provides an in-depth look at query implementations and insight generation techniques.**

-This file provides an in-depth look at query implementations and insight generation techniques.
+[Click here](https://github.com/SSahilShah/Python-Hospitality-Domain-Analytics/blob/main/hotel_analysis.ipynb) to access the Jupyter Notebook.